LIUHanlin16895/MLA_projet/README.md

 ## Adversarial examples and different neural networks

 In the following network, we will first use the FGSM method to generate adversarial examples and observe the impact of adversarial examples on the neural network.
-We then continue to train the network using data containing adversarial examples until it is fully resistant to adversarial example attacks.
+In the article, the authors propose adversarial training methods based on reminders from linear models as well as deep networks, respectively, and we will implement each of these two defences into the following networks and observe their effects.

   **Linear Classification Network**
+    - Logistic regression
+    - Softmax neural network

     In this network, we will...

-  **Maxout network**

-In this network, we will...
+  **Deep Neural Network**
+    - GoogLeNet (Experiment in progress)
+    - Maxout network ()

-  **Deep Neural Network - CNN**  ([notebook-CNN-DNN](src))
+    - CNN ([notebook-CNN-DNN](src)) (Experiment in progress)

      In this network, we will...

 ## Reference